halibeiki/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-The strategy for replacing the missing values in the dataset is to change the “NA"s to the mean values for that 5-minute interval.
+- the strategy for replacing the missing values in the dataset is to change the “NA"s to the mean values for that 5-minute interval.

 ```r
 steps <- vector()